MartinEesmaa/VVCEasy/README.md

 | Question | Answer
 --- | --- |
-**1:** Are you the real creator of VVCEasy? | Yes...
-But I'm not a real creator of VVC; I didn't build VVC.
-It was Fraunhofer HHI that built VVC.
+**1:** Are you the real creator of VVCEasy? | That's correct, but I'm not a real founder of VVC nor I didn't build VVC.
+It was JVET built VVC.
 **2:** Are you trying to build VVCEasy? | Well, yes... it takes a longer time to make VVCEasy easier, but VVCEasy is not yet finished until further update announcements.
 I don't have employees, so I'm the only worker.
-**3:** Is it okay to bring my proof screenshots of errors? | Yes, you can include error screenshots as proof.
-More proof, it's easier to solve.
+**3:** Is it okay if I bring my proof screenshots? | Yes, you can include screenshots as proof.
+More proofs, easy to solve it.
-**4:** My question is not listed on the FAQ.
-Can I ask you any questions? | Sure, go to the Issues tab, ask questions, and give me your issue.
+**4:** My question is not listed on the FAQ. | It's okay.
+You can go to the Issues tab by filing an issue with your question.
 I'd be happy to solve it :).
 **5:** Do you know what skills you have in your programming? | I know about batch files and HTML programming.
 Some programming languages might be difficult for me.
 Update of 19th February 2022: Perhaps I should create a C# Console program, which will support Windows, Mac, and Linux.

-If you have any questions or/any issues, please go to the Issues tab and create your issue.
+If you have any questions or/any issues, please go to the Issues tab and feel free to create an issue.

 Or you can join and chat with us in our community: [Link for communities at top](#community)